streamprocessor/starter/README.md

 ---

-## 4. Pipelines
+## 4. Streams
-Here you find instructions for setting up different pipelines.
-Common for all pipelines are the following files:
+Here you find instructions for setting up different streams.
+Common for all streams are the following files:

-* README.md - Instructions to set up the pipeline
+* README.md - Instructions to set up the stream
 * schemas/*.avsc - One or multiple Avro schema files used to serialize the messages.
 * cloud.pulumi.yaml - Cloud Build configuration file to enable CI/CD
 * index.ts - The program (typescript) declaring your infrastructure stack